Sport in South Korea: Baseball

-Baseball was introduced in 1905 by American missionaries.
+Baseball was first introduced to Korea by American missionaries in the late 19th century.
 The American missionaries' goal was to use baseball to spread muscular Christianity.
-Professional baseball league, KBO League started in 1982 with six teams, now ten teams.
+South Korea's professional baseball league, the KBO League started in 1982 with six teams and has since expanded to include ten teams.
 Korea won the Gold Medal in baseball at the 2008 Olympic Games.
-Korea is also a regular participant in the World Baseball Classic, and runner-up in 2009 and 3rd in 2006.
-Korea is considered one of the best baseball countries in international competition.
-Several Korean players have gone on to play in Major League Baseball.
+Korea is also a regular participant in the World Baseball Classic, finishing as runners-up in 2009 and in 3rd place in 2006.
 The domestic KBO League consistently draws 8 million total fans per year, averaging approximately 11,500 spectators per game, both highest among professional spectator sports in South Korea.
 There is also an active baseball cheering culture in South Korea, with each team having its own method of cheering.
+Several Korean players have gone on to play in Major League Baseball.